 SMA is an autosomal recessive genetic disorder, which means an affected individual must have two defective copies of the disease-causing gene.
-The figure shows SMA recessive inheritance between 2 people who are carriers of SMA.
+The figure shows SMA recessive inheritance between two people who are carriers of SMA.
 Each parent has one functioning SMN1 gene and are without symptoms.
-For each pregnancy there is a 25% chance of having a child with SMA and two defective copies of the SMN1 gene, a 50% chance of having a child who is a carrier of SMA and not have a disease, and a 25% chance of having a child who has two normal SMN1 genes and does not have SMA.
-Having a child with SMA can also occur between a carrier of SMA and a person with SMA, or between 2 people with SMA (retrieved from https://www.curesma.org/wp-content/uploads/2020/09/09172020 Genetics-of-SMA vWeb.pdf).
+For each pregnancy there is a 25% chance of having a child with two defective copies of the SMN1 gene, resulting in SMA and , a 50% chance of having a child who is a carrier of SMA and not affected, and a 25% chance of having a child who have SMA and not affected, and a 25% chance of having a child who have SMA and is not a carrier.
+Having a child with SMA can also occur between a carrier of SMA and a person with SMA, or between 2 people with SMA (retrieved from the Cure SMA Genetics of SMA).